Banks in India feel squeeze of rock-bottom fees, despite big deals

-MUMBAI Foreign investment banks are showing signs they will be more choosy about bidding for roles to help manage government share sales after the country's largest ever equity offering of $3.6 billion (2 billion pounds) left them splitting a fee of just one rupee.
+MUMBAI Feb 5 Foreign investment banks are showing signs they will be more choosy about bidding for roles to help manage government share sales after the country's largest ever equity offering of $3.6 billion left them splitting a fee of just one rupee.

 Measly fees for advisory roles in government share sales are not unusual in India, but bankers say they are struggling now to justify the costs to shareholders in the current environment of low interest rates and rising regulatory costs.